deepak7mehra/scribble/README.md

-creating a open source project similar to scribble
+creating a open source project similar to scribbl